cashapp/cloner/docs/tutorial.md

 There are many other command line options used to tune various parts of cloner, the documentation for those options are available by running `cloner <task> --help`.

+They are also easy to read in the code: [clone and checksum options](https://github.com/cashapp/cloner/blob/main/pkg/clone/globals.go) and [additional options for replicate](https://github.com/cashapp/cloner/blob/main/pkg/clone/replicate.go#L94).

 ## Config file

 By default cloner will clone all tables, if you want to list tables or specify further configuration for each table you can provide a config file with a TOML format like this: